A topic from the subject of Inorganic Chemistry in Chemistry.

 Introduction

 Analytical techniques are essential for understanding the composition and properties of inorganic compounds.
-They provide information about the elemental composition, molecular structure, and reactivity of these compounds.
+They provide crucial information about elemental composition, molecular structure, and reactivity.

 Key Techniques